htcondor/htcondor/docs/users-manual/java-applications.rst

           queue

  Packages.
-    An example of a Java class that is declared in a non-default package is
+    :index:`Java<single: Java; using packages>` An example of a Java class that is declared in a non-default package is

     ::